undecaf/hibernate-file-storage/README.md

+## :warning: This repository is no longer being maintained and has been archived.

 # Storing files as BLOBs with Spring, JPA and Hibernate ORM

 Application servers may store uploaded files in the server's file system and persist